Unit 3 - Notes

 Concurrent Processes

-Concurrent processes are processes that execute simultaneously in a system.
-They can be:
+Concurrent processes are processes that execute simultaneously (or virtually simultaneously using time-slicing) in an operating system.

 - Independent Processes: Execution of one does not affect the execution of another.

-- Cooperating Processes: Execution of one can affect or be affected by other processes.
+- Co-operating Processes: Execution of one can affect or be affected by other processes executing in the system.
 These processes share resources (memory, code, or data).

-- Information Sharing: Access to the same file or database.
+- Information Sharing: Accessing the same file or database.

-- Computation Speedup: Breaking a task into subtasks that run in parallel (requires multiple CPUs).
+- Computation Speedup: Breaking tasks into subtasks (requires multicore).

-- Modularity: Dividing system functions into separate processes/threads.
+- Modularity: Dividing system functions into separate processes.

 Hierarchy of Processes